20 Best Shipping Container Homes For Sale To Inspire You

 18. Hybrid House, California, EcoTech

-Along with the movable roof, the house made of five shipping containers also features a Must-Have water harvesting system, as the area is pretty dry and almost rainless.
+Along with the movable roof, the house of five shipping containers also features a Must-Have water harvesting system, as the area is pretty dry and almost rainless.
 In terms of energy consumption, the house exceeds the standards of the state of California by 50%.

 As it’s in the desert, the windows have solar shading to prevent overheating.
 The open layout allows proper air ventilation.
 To do all this, EcoTech spent $300,000, which is still modest given the real estate prices in populated cities of California.

 As for the design and decor of the house, it sits pretty well with the desert backdrop.
-The containers have a white paint with a metal shade canopy.
+The containers have white paint with a metal shade canopy.
 It looks like a home that belongs to someone who works in a creative field.

 19. Flying Box Villa, France, 2A Design